Dichroism: Technological applications

-With polarized light
+Anisotropic dichroism (polarized light)

-The second meaning of dichroic refers to the property of a material, in which light in different polarization states traveling through it experiences a different absorption coefficient; this is also known as diattenuation.
+In this case, the meaning of dichroic refers to the property of a material, in which light in different polarization states traveling through it experiences a different absorption coefficient; this is also known as diattenuation.
 When the polarization states in question are right and left-handed circular polarization, it is then known as circular dichroism (CD).
 Most materials exhibiting CD are chiral, although non-chiral materials showing CD have been recently observed.
 Since the left- and right-handed circular polarizations represent two spin angular momentum (SAM) states, in this case for a photon, this dichroism can also be thought of as spin angular momentum dichroism and could be modelled using quantum mechanics.

+Pleochroism (crystal dichroism)

+In mineralogy, certain crystals like tourmaline, kunzite, and iolite exhibit dichroism due to their anisotropic lattice structure.
+These crystals absorb light differently depending on the orientation of the light's polarization vector.
+This is more generally referred to as pleochroism, and the technique can be used in mineralogy to identify minerals.